willardshikami/jekyll-now/_posts/2016-6-5-Principles-of-OOP.md

 Vegetarian v = d;
 Object o = d;
 All the reference variables d,a,v,o refer to the same Deer object in the heap.
-Virtual Methods:
+**Virtual Methods:**<br />
-In this section, I will show you how the behaviour of overridden methods in Java allows you to take advantage of polymorphism when designing your classes.
+In this section, I will show you how the behaviour of overridden methods in Java allows you to take advantage of polymorphism when designing your classes.<br />
 We already have discussed method overriding, where a child class can override a method in its parent.
-An overridden method is essentially hidden in the parent class, and is not invoked unless the child class uses the super keyword within the overriding method.
+An overridden method is essentially hidden in the parent class, and is not invoked unless the child class uses the super keyword within the overriding method.<br />
 /* File name : Employee.java */
 public class Employee
 {